-Freedom Of Information
+The Freedom of Information Act

-The Freedom of Information (FOI) Act gives members of the community a legally enforceable right to information held by the government.
+1982 gives members of the community a legally enforceable right to information held by the government.
 Victoria Police supports this right by:

 How to make a request

-You may make a request by sending a letter or application form requesting access to documents together with a cheque for the FOI Application Fee ($25.10).
-You will also need to provide proof of identification (ie. Birth certificate or a driver's licence).
+If payment of the application fee would cause hardship, then please provide evidence that you qualify to have this fee waived eg. a Centrelink Healthcare card.
+You will also need to provide proof of identification (ie. birth certificate or a driver's licence).
 If you are a solicitor submitting a request on your client's behalf, you will need to provide a signed authority from your client.
-The letter should be sent to the FOI Officer at:

 Freedom of Information Office